5idneyD/FinancialForecasts/README.md

   - Cash Flow Report
   - New UI (in progress)
   - Only using Vanilla CSS, screw Bootstrap and TailwindCSS
+  - Top Customers
+  - Top Suppliers
+  - To Do List (In progress)

 ## Tech Stack Being Used:
 - SQLAlchemy  <strike>(SQLite3)</strike>   (MySQL)